EnterpriseDB/repmgr/README.md

     <script> <Barman hostname> <cluster_name> %f %p

-For instance, suppose that we have installed Barman on the `barmansrv` host, and that we have placed a copy of `barman-wal-restore` into the `/usr/local/bin` directory.
+For instance, suppose that we have installed Barman on the `barmansrv` host, and that we have placed a copy of `barman-wal-restore.py` into the `/usr/local/bin` directory.
 First, we ensure that the script is
 executable:

-    sudo chmod +x /usr/local/bin/barman-wal-restore
+    sudo chmod +x /usr/local/bin/barman-wal-restore.py

 Then we check that `repmgr.conf` includes the following lines:

 	barman_server=barmansrv
-	pg_restore_command=/usr/local/bin/barman-wal-restore barmansrv test %f %p
+	pg_restore_command=/usr/local/bin/barman-wal-restore.py barmansrv test %f %p

 Now we can clone a standby using the Barman server: